mcosovic/FactorGraph.jl/docs/src/man/theoreticalBelief.md

 ---

 ### [Dynamic GBP algorithm]  (@id dynamicGBP)
-To recall, each factor node is associated with the measurement value ``z_i`` and the measurement variance  ``v_i``.
+To recall, each factor node is associated with the mean ``z_i`` and variance value ``v_i``.
 The dynamic framework allows the update of these values in any GBP iteration ``\tau``.
-This framework is an extension to the real-time model that operates continuously and accepts asynchronous measurements from different measurement subsystems.
-Such measurements are continuously integrated into the running instances of the GBP algorithm.
+This framework is an extension to the real-time model that operates continuously and accepts asynchronous data.
+Such data are continuously integrated into the running instances of the GBP algorithm.
 Hence, the GBP algorithm can update the state estimate vector in a time-continuous process.

 Additionally, this framework allows for the artificial addition and removal of factor nodes.
-Then, the initial factor graph, described with the Jacobian matrix, should include all possible measurements.
-Measurements that are not active are then taken into account via extremely large values of variances (e.g., ``10^{60}``).
-Consequently, estimates will have a unique solution according to measurement variances whose values are much smaller than ``10^{60}``.
+Then, the initial factor graph, described with the Jacobian matrix, should include all possible factor nodes.
+Factor nodes that are not active are then taken into account via extremely large values of variances (e.g., ``10^{60}``).
+Consequently, estimates will have a unique solution according to variances whose values are much smaller than ``10^{60}``.

 ---

 ### [Ageing GBP algorithm]  (@id ageingGBP)
-The ageing framework represents an extension of the dynamic model and establishes a model for measurement arrival processes and for the process of measurement deterioration or ageing over time (or GBP iterations).
-We integrate these measurements regularly into the running instances of the GBP algorithm.
+The ageing framework represents an extension of the dynamic model and establishes a model for data arrival processes and for the process of data deterioration or ageing over time (or GBP iterations).
+We integrate these data regularly into the running instances of the GBP algorithm.

 Let us assume that factor node ``f_i`` receives the new variance ``v_{i}``.
 After that moment, the ageing model increases variance value over iterations ``v_i(\tau)``.
 More precisely, we associate the Gaussian distribution ``\mathcal{N}(z_i|\mathcal{X}_i, v_i(\tau))`` to the corresponding factor node ``f_i``, where the variance ``v_i(\tau)`` increases its value starting from the predefined variance ``v_i(\tau) = v_i``.
 Finally, in practice ageing model requires defining a limit from above ``\bar {v}_i`` of a function ``v_i(\tau)``, instead of allowing variance to take on extremely large values.

-Depending on the measurements arriving dynamic, an adaptive mechanism for increasing the variance over iterations ``v_i(\tau)`` can be derived.
-The logarithmic growth model represents a promising solution for systems with a high sampling rate of the measurements, where a rapid increase in variance is required:
+Depending on the data arriving dynamic, an adaptive mechanism for increasing the variance over iterations ``v_i(\tau)`` can be derived.
+The logarithmic growth model represents a promising solution for systems with a high sampling rate of the data, where a rapid increase in variance is required:
 ```math
     v_i(\tau) = \begin{cases}
       a \, \text{log} \left(\cfrac{\tau + 1 + b}{1 + b} \right ) + v_i, & 1 \leq \tau \leq \theta \\
       \bar {v}_i, & \tau \geq \theta,
   \end{cases}
 ```
 where ``a`` and ``b`` control the rate of growth.
-In contrast, the exponential growth model corresponds to systems with a low sampling rate of the measurements:
+In contrast, the exponential growth model corresponds to systems with a low sampling rate of the data:
 ```math
     v_i(\tau) = \begin{cases}
       v_i(1+b)^{a\tau}, & 1 \leq \tau \leq \theta \\